onatzgn/TravelGuideApp/README.md

 -	Users can point the camera at historical symbols, inscriptions, or motifs on artifacts to learn their meanings.

--	Lost or damaged historical structures can be digitally reconstructed and placed back in their original locations using AR technology.

--	Old Ottoman or Latin inscriptions can be scanned with AR and displayed as a digitally translated sign in the modern language.

--	In museums or open spaces, specific artifacts related to the location can be digitally displayed in AR, allowing users to rotate and examine them in 360 degrees.
-For example, the Kaşıkçı Elması at Topkapı Palace.

 # **Backend:**